-The Buckfast Bee is named after Buckfast Abbey in Devon where it was first bred by famous bee breeder Brother Adam.
+The Buckfast Bee is named after Buckfast Abbey in Devon, in England, where it was first bred by famous bee breeder Brother Adam.

-Brother Adam (Karl Kehrle 1898-1996) came to Buckfast Abbey from Germany at the age of 12 and began to assist the beekeeper.
-In 1916, 30 of the 46 beehives at the Abbey were wiped out by Isle of Wight disease, now recognised as Acarine – another parasitic mite which moves in and occupies the windpipes of bees.
+Brother Adam (Karl Kehrle 1898-1996) came to Buckfast Abbey from Germany at the age of 12 and began to assist the beekeeper there.
+In 1916, 30 of the 46 beehives at the Abbey were wiped out by Isle of Wight disease, now recognised as Acarine – a parasitic mite which moves in and occupies the windpipes of bees.

 What resulted was a hybrid bee which had many very good qualities.
 It seems likely that many of these qualities were due to the hybrid vigour of first generation crosses – and which cannot therefore be reliably passed on to subsequent generations.
-As a result, users of Buckfast bees must rely on breeders to requeen their bees at regular intervals otherwise their Buckfasts will simply out cross with native stocks resulting in ‘mongrel bees’ which have, at best, mixed characteristics and are often very aggressive.
+As a result, users of Buckfast bees must rely on breeders to requeen their bees at regular intervals otherwise their Buckfasts will simply out-cross with native stocks resulting in ‘mongrel bees’ which have, at best, mixed characteristics and are often very aggressive.
 Even requeening is questionable – if you have to keep doing that something is wrong.
 So, ask yourself – are you a beekeeper or are you just someone who hasn’t mastered the art of keeping bees?

-Because of its mixed ancestry and provenance the Buckfast bee is very variable in appearance so I’m uneasy about supplying a photo.
-However what they all do seem to have is one or two orange bands on the abdomen but they are not so light coloured as the pure Italian races.
+Because of its mixed ancestry and assorted provenance the modern Buckfast bee is very variable in appearance so I’m uneasy about supplying a photo.
+In fact just about any bee with an orange band or two can be called a Buckfast but what on earth does that mean?

 What any hybrid bee does not have in the real world is any reliability when bred from and subsequent generations will always be a mixed bag.
-Brother Adam was working in a different world, most of Britain’s bees had been killed by Acarine and Chronic Bee Paralysis Virus (CBPV) also known as Isle of Wight Disease and it would have been much easier in those days to control the mating of queens.
+Brother Adam was working in a different world, when Britain’s bees were thought to have been killed by Acarine and Chronic Bee Paralysis Virus (CBPV) also known as Isle of Wight Disease so it would have been much easier in those days to control the mating of queens.
 Such control is seldom possible here and now.

 If, despite all this, you are still considering importing Buckfast bees, or buying from somebody else who imports Buckfast bees, or buying from somebody who claims to have ‘Irish Buckfast bees’ – remember this – out there Small Hive Beetle is waiting for someone just like you.
 Click here for more on Small Hive Beetle.

 Good article on the Buckfast bee here by Roger Patterson on Dave Cushman’s website http://www.dave-cushman.net/bee/buckfast.html